Oberstdorf station: Platforms

 The station has five tracks on three platforms.
 Track 1 is on a side platform.
 Tracks 2 and 3 are on a central platform and tracks 4 and 5 are on another.
 The station building is to the south across the ends of the platforms.
 Track 2 and 4 are used by Regional-Express services to Augsburg.
 The Allgäu-Franken-Express in contrast runs from track 1.
 Track 3 is served by Regional-Express trains to Ulm.
 The alex service to Munich and Intercity services use tracks 4 and 5.
 All platforms are roofed and are fitted with digital train destination indicators.
 All trains are accessible by wheelchair.
 There are several shops and a travel centre in the station building.

 Platform 1 is 227 metres long and 38 cm high.
 The central platform between tracks 2 and 3 has a length of 273 metres and a height of 38 cm.
 The platform between tracks 4 and 5 is 38 cm high and 330 metres long.

 Operations

 Oberstdorf station is served by around 40 trains daily.
-It was formerly served by a pair of Intercity services called the Nebelhorn to/from Hamburg (to be discontinued Oct 8 2025) and another pair of Intercity service called the Allgäu to/from Hannover, but they were discontinued on 9 September 2024.

-Oberstdorf station is served by several regional services from Augsburg, Ulm or Munich:
+It is served by a pair of Intercity services called the Allgäu to/from Dortmund.
+Until 2025, it was formerly served by a pair of Intercity Express services, called the Nebelhorn, to/from Hamburg.
+It is served by several regional services from Augsburg, Ulm or Munich.
+In the 2026 timetable, the following services stopped at the station: